 This is because you don’t want to suppress or repress any subconscious or unconscious material.
 You don’t want anything in the deepest and furthest reaches of your mind to remain stuck, out of your awareness.
 The only way to access this stuck material is to allow it to flow forth naturally into your awareness.

 Let’s say there is a negative memory, a residual impression, in your life that you have repressed, that you have cast outside of your conscious awareness, but that nevertheless exerts a strong influence on your life.
 The only way to release that memory is to allow is to flow forth during meditation from the deeper parts of your mind.

-Imagine that your thoughts are little bugs, flowers, or leaves floating on the surface of a stream.
-Watch the thoughts as you would watch these objects flowing one after another, until they gradually disapear from your view.
+But most thoughts are quite unimportant, so we can just allow them to drift away, as if they are little bugs, flowers, or leaves floating on the surface of a stream.
+Watch the thoughts as you would watch these objects flowing one after another, until they gradually disappear from your view.